 If you're looking for Eurostar train times and timetables, simply type in your origin and destination stations and select the time you want to travel in the widget above, and we'll show you times for all available trains for today, tomorrow and beyond.

-Eurostar services generally run every 15 minutes on most days during peak periods, however, they may run at a reduced service on weekends and holidays.
-On Monday, Friday and Saturday, the first train to Stansted Airport from London Liverpool Street departs at 3:40 am, giving you time to catch your red-eye flight.
+Eurostar services generally run every 30 minutes on most days during peak times.
+However, they may run at a reduced service on weekends and holidays.

-Most services across the country are stopped between around 01:00 am and 05:00 am each morning to let the trains have a nap, so it's usually fairly easy to search for the first train of the day using our tool – simply type in your departure (from) and arrival (to) stations, and choose a time inside of this morning window to find the first train.
+Most services are usually stopped between 01:00 and 05:00 each morning to let the trains have a nap, so it's usually fairly easy to search for the first train of the day using our tool – simply type in your departure from and arrival to stations, and choose a time inside of this morning window to find the first train.

-Perhaps the most popular journey in the Eurostar network, the Eurostar London to Paris service takes you from St Pancras International to the French capital in under two and a half hours.
+Perhaps the most popular journey in the Eurostar network, the Eurostar London to Paris service takes you from St Pancras International to the French capital in under 2h 30m.

 Take the family to Disneyland Paris for a memorable trip away.
 In just over two hours you can be at the parks, ready to start a holiday you won't forget.